 years did much to standardize the English language.
 Before that time, spelling variations

 in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Alldolm has been spelled many different ways, including Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam and many more.

 Early Notables of the Alldolm family (pre 1700)

-1616-1660) was an English Quaker who was imprisoned in York in 1652 for speaking in a "steeple-house" (church), and fined 40 shillings...
-Another 38 words (3 lines of text) are included under the topic Early Alldolm Notables in all our PDF Extended History products and printed products wherever possible.
+1616-1660), an English Quaker who was imprisoned in York in 1652 for speaking in a "steeple-house" (church), and fined 40 shillings for refusing to pay...
+Another 35 words (2 lines of text) are included under the topic Early Alldolm Notables in all our PDF Extended History products and printed products wherever possible.